✓ Updated May 2026

 Taxis

-Taxis are readily available at designated stands (like at the train station and airport) or can be hailed (though less common).
-They are a convenient option for direct transport, especially if you have luggage or are traveling late at night.
+Taxis are readily available at designated stands at the airport, train station, and major piazzas.
+They are a good option for direct travel, especially late at night or if you have mobility issues.

 Bicycle Rental

-While not as prevalent as in some other Italian cities, renting a bicycle can be a pleasant way to explore Pisa, especially along the Arno River or to reach areas slightly further out.
-It offers a sense of freedom and allows you to cover more ground than walking.
+While not as prevalent as in some other Italian cities, renting a bicycle can be a pleasant way to explore Pisa, especially if you plan to venture slightly outside the immediate tourist core or along the Arno River.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.